ibm-cloud-docs/containers/cs_troubleshoot.md

 ```
-Your cluster cannot pull images from the IBM Cloud Container Registry 'icr.io' domains because an IAM access policy could not be created.
-Make sure that you have the IAM Administrator platform role to IBM Cloud Container Registry.
+Your cluster cannot pull images from the {{site.data.keyword.registryshort_notm}} 'icr.io' domains because an IAM access policy could not be created.
+Make sure that you have the IAM Administrator platform role to {{site.data.keyword.registryshort_notm}}.
 Then, create an image pull secret with IAM credentials to the registry by running 'ibmcloud ks cluster pull-secret apply'.
 ```
 {: screen}